thoughtspot/rest-api-sdk/TS_GENERIC_LIB/doc/controllers/group.md

 # Remove Privileges From Group

 To programmatically remove privileges from a group, use API endpoint.
 The API removes only the privilege association.
 It does not delete the privilege or group from the Thoughtspot system.
 At least one of id or name of group is required.
-When both are given user id will be considered.
+When both are given,then user id will be considered.

 ```ts
 async removePrivilegesFromGroup(